Views:

 select FieldName, DataType, IsMain, IsPrimaryKey, SampleValues, Description from Sys.Field where TableName = 'Lusid.Instrument.Property' and FieldType = 'Column';

-Note: Fields marked 'main' are returned by queries that start select ^ from Lusid.Instrument.Property...
+Note: Fields marked 'main' are returned by queries that use a caret character, for example select ^ from Lusid.Instrument.Property.

 Examples